some-programs/exitwp/README.rst

 Known issues
 ============
-Near future improvements:
  * Target file names are some times less than optimal.
- * Rewriting of image/attachment links if they are downloaded
+ * Rewriting of image/attachment links if they are downloaded would be a good feature
  * Meaningful translation/filtering of wikipedia publish statuses into something that usable within a fairly standard jekyll setup.

-Things I want to do to learn writing better python code:
- * Refactor code to use less nesting
- * Refactor code to use more try/except tests instead of if statements

-Things that might be resolved later on if I find the time:
  * There will probably be issues when migrating non utf-8 encoded wordpress dump files (if they exist).
- * Integrate one or a few basic jekyll site templates to render complete working jekyll blog setups from wordpress exports.